Instagram Marketing

 Follow these steps to create your own Instagram Broadcast Channel and start reaching your audience in a more personal way.

-• Go to your Instagram profile or inbox — or start an Instagram account from scratch if you don’t have one.
-Keep in mind, you’ll need an Instagram Creator Account to create a Broadcast Channel.
+• Go to your Instagram profile, inbox, or start an Instagram account from scratch if you don’t have one.
+Keep in mind, you’ll need an Instagram Creator account or Business acccount to create a Broadcast Channel.

 • From your Instagram profile, head to Messenger in the top right corner.